isomerpages/govtech-gobusiness-main/_run-and-grow/4b-bgp-news.md

 ---
 title: News
-permalink: /business-grants-portal/News
+permalink: /business-grants/News
-third_nav_title: Business Grants Portal
+third_nav_title: Business Grants
 ---

 ## 1 December 2020

 #### SUPPORT FOR JOB REDESIGN UNDER PRODUCTIVITY SOLUTIONS GRANT (PSG-JR)

 Developed by Workforce Singapore (WSG), the Support for Job Redesign under Productivity Solutions Grant (PSG-JR) aims to make redesigning jobs easier by providing enterprises with JR consultancy support to complement and drive both their business and workforce transformation.
-PSG-JR will be open for applications from 1 December 2020 and companies can submit their application through the Business Grants Portal (BGP).
+PSG-JR will be open for applications from 1 December 2020 and companies can submit their application through the Business Grants (BGP).

 Participating companies will receive up to 70% funding, capped at $30,000 per company.